ngocdh236/restaurants-search-endpoint/README.md

 ## Testing

-1. Make sure the virtual environment is running
+1. Make sure the virtual environment is running and the dependencies are installed

 2. Go to folder 'app' in the project directory

 3. Run tests:

+   If you want to run tests right after the virtual environment is created, you need to run:

+   `python -m pytest`

+   (path to pytest is not set yet)

+   From the second time activating the virtual environment on, you can run:

    `pytest`